mjenquine/GA-SEIR-Course/projects/project_2/README.md

 # Project #2: Building Your First Full-Stack Application

 ## Attendance
-There is only one mandatory attendance check during the project week, but as always please make sure you're working on your project every day! **Be sure to also be available during the regular class hours in case your instructor needs to reach out to you.**
+There are two mandatory attendance checks during the project week, but as always please make sure you're working on your project every day! **Be sure to also be available during the regular class hours in case your instructor needs to reach out to you.**
+  - **Tuesday, March 3** Outcomes!

-  - **Tuesday, March 3** Project presentation day!
+  - **Thursday, March 5** Project presentation day!
 You're required to show up in the classroom zoom at 10AM ET to present your projects.
- (Don't forget about Outcomes on presentation day!)

 _Failure to make attendance check will result in an unexcused absence for both morning and afternoon_.